openmessaging/benchmark/driver-rabbitmq/README.md

 Resource | Description | Count
 :--------|:------------|:-----
-Pulsar/BookKeeper instances | The VMs on which a Pulsar broker and BookKeeper bookie will run | 3 ZooKeeper instances | The VMs on which a ZooKeeper node will run | 3 Client instance | The VM from which the benchmarking suite itself will be run | 1
+RabbitMQ instances | The VMs on which RabbitMQ brokers will run | 3 Client instance | The VM from which the benchmarking suite itself will be run | 1

 When you run `terraform apply`, you will be prompted to type `yes`.
 Type `yes` to continue with the installation or anything else to quit.